gucci-on-fleek/lockdown-browser/Readme.md

 Of course, this is usually symptomatic of another issue, so please make sure you have followed all the earlier instructions.

+### Build issues

+If you are having build issues, such as file directoy issues, please pass the flag -r to reset your workplace to a fresh start.
+It should build fine.
+If you still have issues, run build.ps1 -l for logging to a zip file that you can send to us.

 ### Other issues

 If you have made sure that you have followed all the instructions, please feel free to [open a new issue](https://github.com/gucci-on-fleek/lockdown-browser/issues/new/choose).
 Ensure you include any error messages and your _Lockdown Browser_ version.